ESTABLISHMENT OF PARENTAGE

 4.

-“(d) after the birth of the child, he and
+“(d) after the birth of the child, the

-the mother of the child married each other in apparent compliance with law,
+man and the birth mother of the child married each other in apparent compliance

-whether or not the marriage is, or could be declared, invalid, he voluntarily
+with law, whether or not the marriage is, or could be declared, invalid, the

-asserted his paternity of the child, and there is no other presumptive father
+man voluntarily asserted the man's parentage of the child, and there is no

-(ii) he agreed to be and is named as the child's father on the child's birth
+(ii) the man agreed to be and is named as the child's father on the

-(iii) he promised in a record to support the child as his own.”
-(Emphasis added)
+(iii) the man promised in a record to support the child as his own.”

-filed with the Office of Vital Records” are accomplished using the “Affidavit
+filed with the Office of Vital Records and Statistics” are accomplished using

-for Voluntary Declaration of Paternity by Parents” (VDP) and may involve a
+the Voluntary Declaration of Paternity (VDP) and may involve a process known as

-process known as legitimation.
-Because the use of the VDP actually creates a
+legitimation.
+Because the use of the VDP actually creates a declarant father

-declarant father relationship instead of a presumed father relationship, refer
+relationship instead of a presumed father relationship, refer to the declarant

 If either party provides any other type of “record” or “promise”

-to support the child, review the documentation with the AGO to determine if it
+to support the child, review the documentation with the assigned AAG to

 Valid